John Challoner: Background

 John Challoner was born around 1525 to Margaret Myddleton and Roger Challoner (c.
 1490–1550).
-Roger Challoner was a London silk merchant, a Gentleman-Usher of the Privy Chamber to King Henry VIII of England, and a Teller of the Receipt of the Exchequer; it is recorded that he obtained the fishing rights of Galway City in 1538.
+Roger Challoner was a London silk merchant, a Gentleman-Usher of the Privy Chamber to King Henry VIII, and a Teller of the Receipt of the Exchequer; it is recorded that he obtained the fishing rights of Galway City in 1538.
 Both John and his brother Francis Challoner settled in Dublin: their brother was the Elizabethan ambassador and statesman, Sir Thomas Chaloner.

 John Challoner was admitted to Lincoln's Inn in 1541 and had begun a career by 1547 in the English-ruled outpost of Calais, on mainland France, as an auditor.
 He was a member of parliament in the Parliament of England in 1555 and it is thought he may have sat for the constituency of Calais.
 It is not clear at what stage Challoner resettled in Ireland, but his move may have been prompted by the final loss of Calais to French forces in 1558.

 Career in Ireland

 The first reference to John Challoner in Irish records appears in 1551 when he was granted Lambay Island off the coast of Dublin.
 A condition of the lease was that he build a town for fishermen and a fortification on the island to defend against pirates.
 It was described in the 1830s as 'a curious old polygonal residence, with battlements and spike holes': it lay just to the south of the 19th-century Edwin Lutyens designed residence, but was completely demolished in 1837.
 Challoner appears to have spent the 1550s moving mostly between London and Calais before settling permanently in Dublin.

 He was elected a member of parliament in Ireland for Dungarvan for the legislative session which convened on 12 January 1560.
-In 1560 Challoner was appointed as the English Crown's Secretary of State for Ireland by Queen Elizabeth, an office which was later incorporated into the office of Chief Secretary for Ireland until its abolition in 1922.
+In 1560 Challoner was appointed as the English Crown's Secretary of State for Ireland by Queen Elizabeth I, an office which was later incorporated into the office of Chief Secretary for Ireland until its abolition in 1922.
 As Secretary, Challoner's role also included that of Keeper of the Royal Signet and membership of the Privy Council of Ireland.
 In 1563, he wrote to his English counterpart Lord Burghley asking to be relieved of the office in favour of his own brother Francis, as he wanted to concentrate on developing silver and gold mining on Lambay; but he stayed on until his death in 1581 when he was replaced by Sir Geoffrey Fenton.
 He had applied to become Irish Master of the Rolls in 1564, and despite making it to a final shortlist of four candidates, was beaten to the post by Henry Draycott.